dabrahams/www.boostcon.com/content/pages/about/faq.rst

   of the day, rather than being stuck inside a darkend room with an LCD projector.

+.. _small block:

+Why is the reserved room block at Aspen Meadows so small?
+  In order to reserve any rooms, we had to agree to cover the entire cost of any reserved rooms we were unable to fill.
+Boost simply doesn't have enough money “in the bank” to guarantee any more rooms than we have, and we were unable to find anyone who was willing to assume liability for more rooms.
+As we collect registration fees we may be able to negotiate for an enlarged reserved room block.

 Other conferences I've been to were much bigger.
 Why is this one so small__?
   It all comes down to budget and atmosphere.
-In BoostCon's first year, it was especially important to minimize the risk of failure, and as a non-profit conference without big corporate backers, that meant keeping a tight rein on expenses.
+In BoostCon's first years, it is especially important to minimize the risk of failure, and as a non-profit conference without big corporate backers, that means keeping a tight rein on expenses.
 The `Aspen Center for Physics`__ was made available to us as a conference facility at an exceptionally attractive rate.
 While its size is limited, that is also part of its charm.
 The Physics